Hugius/FabiEngine3D/doc/markdown/TEXT_ENTITY.md

 ## 1. General

-- The text entity is a composition of quad entities.
+- The text entity is a composition of Quad2D entities.
-- Every quad entity represents a text character.
+- Every Quad2D entity represents a text character.
 - A font map is used to form a line of text.

 ## 2. Assets